Meg Whitman: Infrastructure

 Whitman does not support the California High-Speed Rail project.
 In a 2010 letter to the Sacramento Bee Whitman's spokeswoman Sarah Pompei said, "Meg believes the state cannot afford the costs associated with high-speed rail due to our current fiscal crisis."
 Her opponent Jerry Brown was in favor of the project.

 Whitman has made monetary donations to various candidates and political action committees (PAC).
 While these have gone to both Republicans and Democrats, the donations are weighted to Republicans.
 Though Whitman has contributed to a few Democrats, including Senator Barbara Boxer; donating $4,000 to her campaign and serving on the "Friends of Boxer" committee in 2004, she donated more than $225,000 during the same period to Republicans, eBay's PAC and to Americans for a Republican Majority, the PAC of former Congressman Tom DeLay.

 Philanthropy

 Whitman founded a charitable foundation with her husband, Griffith Harsh, on December 21, 2006, by donating 300,000 shares of eBay stock worth $9.4 million.
 By the end of its first year of operation, the Griffith R. Harsh IV and Margaret C Whitman Charitable Foundation had $46 million in assets and has disbursed $125,000 to charitable causes.

 In 2010, Warren Buffett asked Whitman to join the Giving Pledge in which billionaires would commit to donating half of their money to charity, and Whitman declined.
 In 2011, the foundation donated $2.5 million to Summit Public Schools, which operates several charter schools in the San Jose area.

+Personal life

+Whitman currently lives in Albuquerque, New Mexico since 2025, she relocated to the state after she left her Ambassadorship in Kenya and her husband, Dr. Griffith Harsh IV, became the head of neurosurgery at the University of New Mexico.